opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Different items, generically called here as levels, can be loaded into the scene: animation levels, images for the background and overlays, and clips.

-Other Toonz scenes can be loaded as well: they will be nested inside a column and considered a sub-xsheet of the current scene.
+Other OpenToonz scenes can be loaded as well: they will be nested inside a column and considered a sub-xsheet of the current scene.

 All of the xsheet contents can be checked in the viewer, where the animation can be played back, and the scene contents edited.